-Two years ago the Brighton Eye (akin to the London Eye) was replaced as a seafront landmark in Brighton by the British Airways i360, a 162-metre-tall vertical tower and its observation pod which lords it over the seafront.
+Four years ago the Brighton Eye (akin to the London Eye) was replaced as a seafront landmark in Brighton by the British Airways i360, a 162-metre-tall vertical tower and its observation pod which lords it over the seafront.
 It is located on the site of the derelict West Pier that was burned down by fire in 2003.
-You can still see the sad ruins of the pier straggling in the water just beyond.
+You can still see the sad ruins of the beleaguered pier in the water just beyond.

 Some have dubbed the observation pod the “donut” due to its shape, while others have been known to refer to it as something far cheekier (best left unquoted).
 However you call it, there is no doubt that this is a huge feat of engineering.

 This is the world’s tallest moving observation tower with an observation pod built around a central column.
 It is in fact a fully enclosed futuristic glass sphere that gently lifts (the movement is hardly discernible) up to 200 people to a height of 138 metres.

 Click on the image to enlarge